plantainchip/plantainchip/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a Computer Science student, almost at the finish line to get my degree.
+I'm a Computer Science student, almost at the finish line to get my degree 🌞 Additionally, i'm an artist.
+I love making digital art, specifically pixel art, and watercolor paintings 🌝 I have also picked up a new hobby: Game developement 🌟

-* 🌱 I’m currently learning ...
+📚 I’m currently learning ...
-  * Javascript
+  * Javascript and KAPLAY
-* 🔭 Recently worked on  ...
+🔨 Recently worked on  ...
   * B1tJam2 game jam entry called 'In the Calyx'
-* 💬 Ask me about my projects
+💬 Ask me about my projects :)